intuition-dev/INTUITION/_doc/docs/servl2.md

-# Serverless II: Use Firestore for pure client-side CRUD and authentication
+# Cloud v2 II: Use Firestore for pure client-side CRUD and authentication

 Firebase is well documented on the web.
 Read up on Firebase/Firestore to learn how to use it.